MBB-team/VBA-toolbox/_wiki/VBA-MFX.md

 Note: empirical Bayes procedures of this sort learn from group statistics, and thus inform within-subject inversions with each other results.
 This eventually shrinks the within-subject posterior estimate around the estimated group mean...

+A complete mathematical description of the approach is available [on this page](https://sites.google.com/site/jeandaunizeauswebsite/links/resources).